 Dandasana

-• Keeping your neck straight and lift the crown to the ceiling.
+- Keeping your neck straight, lift the crown to the ceiling.

 Paschimottanasana

-Paschimottanasana can be very beneficial in bipolar disorder.
+Paschimottanasana can be very beneficial for bipolar disorder.
 This can reduce insomnia and stress.
-In addition, it also improves the digestive system and brings flexibility in the body and strengthens the bones.
+In addition, it also improves the digestive system, brings flexibility in the body, and strengthens the bones.
 Practicing this can make you feel better and reduce restlessness.

-• Sitting on the seat, spread both the legs in front.
-Join the toes and heels of both the feet.
+- Sitting on the seat, spread both legs in front.
+Join the toes and heels of both feet.

-• While bending the torso from the waist, place the palms of both the hands on the four fingers along with the toes.
+- While bending the torso from the waist, place the palms of both hands on the four fingers along with the toes.

-• Keeping the knees straight, bend towards the knees.
-Place the nose between both the knees.
+- Keeping the knees straight, bend towards the knees.
+Place the nose between both knees.

 Garudasana